p4irin/c4t/README.md

 Install _Chrome for Testing_ assets.
 A flavor of Chrome, specifically for testing and a matching chromedriver.
 Currently, the version of assets installed is for _linux64_ platforms only.

-## Requirements

-To use Chrome for Testing assets you'll need a version of Selenium > 4.11.0

 ## Why Chrome for Testing?

 Taken from [the Chrome Developers Blog](https://developer.chrome.com/blog/chrome-for-testing/)